Run a Free St. Louis Public Records Search on Anybody

 Patrons can search for St. Louis County warrants electronically using Case.Net for cases filed on or after January 1, 2021—when using this tool, users can perform a litigant name search, case number search or search for a court date, among other criteria.
 Ensure to select “St. Louis County – 21st Judicial Court” as the court to search for records.

-Cases filed on or before December 31, 2020, can be found using the St. Louis County online record search site.
+Cases filed on or before December 31, 2020, can be found using the St. Louis County Municipal Records Search.
 Records can be located using the name or citation number.

 The St. Louis County Police Department provides a service to perform criminal history record checks from the county and city, as was detailed in the previous section.
 If there is an active warrant on someone, the result will not return a complete transcript of records but the active warrant.
 Once this data is cleared out, the record returns a full criminal history record—making this a viable method to locate St. Louis County warrants.

-Additionally, warrant data can be obtained from background checks conducted via the Missouri Automated Criminal History System (MACHS).11 The portal allows name-based searches to find warrant data on oneself and others.
+Additionally, it can be acquired from background checks conducted via the Missouri Automated Criminal History System (MACHS).11 The portal allows Name-based searches to find warrant data on oneself and others.
 However, this service is not free and will be expanded upon in the following sections.

-How To Find Out if Someone Is on Probation in St. Louis County Missouri
+How To Determine if Someone Is on Probation in St. Louis County Missouri

 Offenders are granted probation only when they have pleaded guilty or found guilty in court and a supervision sentence is imposed.
 In the case of an SES probation, the judge will enter the sentence but suspend it, while an SIS is not a conviction as a sentence is not imposed upon the successful completion of a probation term.